munificent/craftinginterpreters/book/calls-and-functions.md

 It uses the same procedure we've seen to allocate memory and initialize the object's header so that the VM knows what type of object it is.
-Instead of passing in data to set up the function, we just initialize it in a sort of "blank" state -- zero arity, no name, and no code.
-That stuff will get filled in later after the function is created.
+Instead of passing in arguments to initialize the function like we do with other object types, we set it up in a sort of "blank" state -- zero arity, no name, and no code.
+That will get filled in later after the function is created.

 Since we have a new type of object, we need a new object type in the enum: